AdelQue/Sanzaru-Boom-3DS-Model-Importer/README.md

 # Sanzaru/Sly Cooper Model Importer for Blender

 A WIP Blender model importer for Sly Cooper: Thieves in Time(and Bentley's Hackpack), primarily for PS3.
 Right Now the importer only works for static meshes as PS3 skeletal meshes use an entirely different block that uses edge intrices rather than vertex intrices, so it may be a while(if ever) when it starts working.
-The Vita models(including skeletal as that doesn't sue edge intrices there) can work with the script if the script is modified for endianess, but I haven't fount a way to switch between them programmatically.
+The Vita models(including skeletal as that doesn't use edge intrices there) can work with the script if the script is modified for endianess, but I haven't fount a way to switch between them programmatically.

 ## Requirements: